-Divorce Father CustodyDivorce Papers > Divorce Custody > Divorce Father Custody The legal assumptions pertaining to child custody for fathers have witnessed several ups and downs in history.
-Prior to the 20th century, a child was considered as the property of his/her father.
-As per common law, child custody was usually granted to the father.
-Further, when family courts were established, they began to prefer mothers for child custody.
-It was assumed that when the circumstances were normal, it was in the interest of the child to award sole custody to the mother.
-Factors that decide Divorce Father Custody
+Divorce Father CustodyDivorce Papers > Divorce Custody > Divorce Father Custody The legal assumptions pertaining to divorce custody to fathers have witnessed several ups and downs in history.
+Prior to the 20th century, a child was considered as a property of his/her father.
+According to the family laws, males were said to have control over the family matters.
+Further, when family courts were established, they began to prefer mothers for child upbringing.
+It was assumed that when the circumstances were normal, it was in the interest of the kids to award sole responsibility to the mother.
+Nowadays, the court aims at securing the best interests of the family.
+According to the family laws, it does not take into account the gender and relation of a parent while awarding a guardianship.
+Factors that decide Divorce Custody to Father There are several points that are pondered over before making a decision about a guardianship.
+Following are some of them:

-Some fathers chalk out the following plan - 'Let the mother be awarded full custody at present.
-After a couple of years pass by, I can apply for split custody.'
-The above plan rarely becomes successful.
-The reality is as follows - When a court works out an original custody plan, the court becomes very reluctant to alter it in future.
+Some spouses chalk out the plan like - 'Let the mother be awarded full custody at present.
+After a couple of years pass by, I can apply for split parenting plan.'
+This idea rarely becomes successful.
+The reality is as follows - When a court works out an original proposal, the court becomes very reluctant to alter it in future.
 The reasons are that the court feels it would perturb the child and remove him/her from a stable home atmosphere.
-As a consequence, every successive child custody battle is increasingly harder for the father to win.
-In the recent past, lawmakers and experts have concluded that custody for fathers is a worthwhile decision.
+As a consequence, every successive battle is increasingly harder for the male spouse to win.
+So, it would be beneficial if the original court order is in favor of father.
+If the disputes between couples are unresolvable, the court can order joint custody.
+It means the responsibilities and duties are to be shared between partners.
+How Joint Custody is Helpful?
+In the recent past, lawmakers and experts had concluded that equal or shared responsibility of the child is a worthwhile decision.
 The legal system realized that the child was in an optimum situation if it was in contact with both parents.
-As a result, joint custody for fathers and mothers gained importance.
-In about 20 percent of the cases, this sort of custody is awarded.
-In joint custody, a parenting plan is drafted.
-This comprises of the following.
+It proves beneficial for the educational and personal development of a child.
+As a result, joint responsibility to both spouses gained importance.
+In about 20 percent of the cases, this sort of method is used.
+In a joint agreement, a parenting plan is drafted.
+This comprises of the following:

 |